mikaeljorhult/brackets-todo/README.md

 `// TODO: [x]This task is done.`

+Tasks can be sorted so that done tasks is moved to the bottom of the list by checking that option in the settings dialog.

 ## Custom Settings
 The extensions settings can be overridden by adding a `.todo` file in your project folder.
 This is a simple